kevgo/prettifier/website/content/learn/welcome-comments/_index.md

 If you deal with a lot of contributions from strangers, for example as a maintainer of a popular open-source project, you can find yourself explaining the formatting guidelines in a lot of pull requests.
-Prettifier can automate this by commenting on non-conforming pull requests.
+Prettifier can do this for you.
+To not be annoying to regular contributors, it does so only on pull requests made from forks of your codebase.

 ![screenshot](images/welcome-message.gif)